KinvoKinvo

 Step-by-Step: Making Your First International Call with Kinvo

 Visit Kinvo and sign up with your email address.
 Verification takes under a minute.
-Every new account receives a free test call so you can try the service before purchasing credits.
+Setup takes under a minute.

 Step 2: Add Credits

 Kinvo uses a pay-as-you-go credit system.
-Purchase credits starting at $5 (approximately 50 minutes to US/UK landlines at $0.01/min).
+Purchase credits starting at $5 (approximately 125 minutes to US/Canada at $0.04/min).
 Credits never expire — there is no subscription and no recurring charges.
 You only pay for what you use.

 Step 3: Open the Dialer